-Grow Your Own Delicious Tea
+Grow Your Own Green or Black Tea

 It's true.
 The leaves of the Camellia Sinensis can be harvested for either green or black tea.
-No matter which you prefer, you can grow it!
+No matter which one you prefer, you can grow it!

 Studies have shown that tea has the ability to lower cholesterol and encourage weight loss.
-It also has the ability to lower the risk for diabetes, heart disease and cancer.
+It also has the ability to lower the risk for diabetes, heart disease, and cancer.

-Here's How to Prepare Your Own Tea
+Here's How to Prepare Your Own Tea:

 1. Place a teaspoon or two of your dried tea leaves into your tea pot

 2. Slowly pour boiling water into your tea pot and let sit for 5 minutes